ChargrilledChook/memory-card-game/README.md

 ## Possible Future Features

+- Make the gameplay "endless" - after reaching 52(or a multiple of), the selected flag of all cards is reset but the score persists
+- Add more visual feedback when a player loses
 - Ability to change difficulty of game
 - Ability to pick different themes (ie different sets of images)
 - Use external apis to fetch images instead of using static images, depending on theme